EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Coming Soon:
 - Verbosity settings
 - length of shellcode
-- Proper processing of "0x00000000" lines - implemented
+- ~~Proper processing of "0x00000000" lines
+implemented
-- Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII) - implemented
+- ~~Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII) -
+implemented
-- Custom output files for assembly code - implemented
+- ~~Custom output files for assembly code implemented
-- Custom normalizer - implemented
+- ~~Custom normalizer
+implemented